Next meeting: June 8, 2019 at 12:30 p.m.

-The Encinitas North Coast Democratic Club will meet on April 13, 2019, at the Carlsbad Dove Library, Gowland Room, from 12.30 to 2.30 pm.
-The speaker will be Marjorie Cohn, Professor Emerita at Thomas Jefferson School of Law.
+The Encinitas North Coast Democratic Club will meet on June 8, 2019, at the Carlsbad Dove Library, Gowland Room, from 12.30 to 2.30 pm.
+The guest speaker will be Joel Day, Director at the City of San Diego, who will speak on “Countering Hate Extremism and Radicalization.”

 All meetings are from 12.30 to 2.30 p.m. at the Carlsbad Dove library, Gowland Room.